Chart Color Schemes

 Thirroul - Austinmer - Coalcliff features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.4 percent of all households, including 38.9 percent couples with children, 30.8 percent couples without children, and 8.2 percent single parent families.
-Non-family households account for the remaining 21.6 percent, with lone person households at 19.0 percent and group households comprising 2.5 percent of the total.
-The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.
+Family households are 78.4% of all households, consisting of 38.9% couples with children, 30.8% couples without children, and 8.2% single parent families.
+Non-family households make up the remaining 21.6%, with lone person households at 19.0% and group households comprising 2.5%.
+The median household size is 2.7 people, larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households